threefoldfoundation/info_threefold_pub/wiki/tfgrid/certification/certified_node.md

 ### More Technical Details

-- The BIOS gets locked and a public key from ThreeFold gets inserted which makes sure only certified builds are booted.
+- The BIOS gets locked.
 - The BIOS gets configured to use TPM2
   - more info about tpm2 [here](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_raj.pdf).
 - TPM2 is a security implementation on the motherboard which allows Zero-OS to securely store private keys, this mechanism is used to identify Zero-OS nodes and make sure they are registered as certified node.